-US Defense Secretary Ash Carter makes unannounced visit to Iraq
+US defense secretary visits troops near Mosul

 - Carter made visits to Afghanistan, Japan, India and Bahrain

-- On Saturday, he said the US would send 200 more troops to Syria

-(CNN)Defense Secretary Ash Carter made an unannounced visit to Iraq on Sunday, where he will get an update on the push to seize the city of Mosul from ISIS, Pentagon press secretary Peter Cook said in a statement.
+Hundreds of US military advisers are based at Q West, where they are assisting the advance of Iraqi troops.
+The base is also where the Iraqi government exerts command over the forces participating in the Mosul operation.

+"It is critically important to the Iraqi Security Forces' success during the Mosul operation to have a logistical hub so close to Mosul," Patrick Martin of the Washington-based Institute for the Study of War told CNN.

-Carter will thank the US, coalition, and Iraqi troops participating in the fight against the terror network and he will "survey key locations directly supporting the battle for Mosul," the statement said.
+Carter said he was visiting Iraq to thank the US, coalition, and Iraqi troops participating in the fight against the terror network and he will "survey key locations directly supporting the battle for Mosul," Pentagon press secretary Peter Cook said in a statement.

 Iraqi Prime Minister Haider Al-Abadi, Kurdistan Regional Government President Masoud Barzani and Carter will discuss the next moves in the fight.

-The defense secretary will also meet with members of the Iraqi security forces and the Kurdish Peshmerga, the fighters on the front lines in the battle, and with coalition and US. military personnel.
+The defense secretary also planned to meet with members of the Iraqi security forces and the Kurdish Peshmerga, the fighters on the front lines in the battle, and with coalition and US. military personnel.

-The visit comes during Carter's trip across the globe to thank US troops for their service to "advance U.S. priorities including the rebalance to the Asia-Pacific."

 On Saturday, Carter spoke at the Manama Dialogue, a regional security summit hosted in the capital of the Gulf state of Bahrain.

-He said the United States would send up to 200 additional US troops to Syria to help train and assist US-backed local forces that are driving towards ISIS' self-declared capital in Raqqa, Syria.
+He said the United States would send up to 200 additional troops to Syria to help train and assist US-backed local forces that are driving towards ISIS' self-declared capital in Raqqa.

 The new contingent would include special operations forces, trainers, advisers, and explosive ordinance disposal teams, he said.